Restoring healthy blood with therapeutic apheresis

 Healthy parts of the blood are then returned to the patient.

-Children's Colorado has been offering these procedures for more than 25 years, and we are uniquely equipped to offer comprehensive therapeutic apheresis services to the community.
+Children's Colorado has been offering therapeutic apheresis procedures for more than 25 years, and we are uniquely equipped to offer these services to the community.
 While other facilities may provide apheresis capabilities, we are the only program of its kind in the Denver area dedicated to kids and the needs of pediatric patients.

 Around the country, these services are often managed by doctors who don’t specialize in apheresis – but at Children’s Colorado, we have experts with a dedicated focus on all therapeutic apheresis services.